 Pranayama and Chest Openers to Help Beat the Winter Blues

 Pranayama and chest opening yoga poses are good for this time of year, as they help to clear the lungs of toxins and stagnant energy and make way for a lighter and more grounded you as well as having a positive effect on the mind.
-Autumn in Chinese medicine is governed by the lungs and large intestine, which symbolise a time of clearing and letting go.
-In yoga Pranayama, being a breathing technique helps to clear and detoxify the lungs and consequently body and mind and chest openers aid the letting-go process by opening up the heart space that can be restricted emotionally or physically.
+Autumn in Chinese medicine is governed by the lungs and large intestine, a time of clearing and letting go.
+In yoga, Pranayama helps to clear and detoxify the lungs.
+Consequently, body and mind and chest opening asana aid the letting-go process.
+By opening up the heart space that can be restricted emotionally or physically.

 Chest opening postures

-Combining these chest opening exercise with pranayama (taking the deep breaths through the nose) will instantly cleanse, release and energise.
+Combining these chest opening exercise with pranayama will instantly cleanse, release and energise.
 There are many pranayamas or breathing techniques but one of my favourites and one of the most simple is anuloma viloma.
-It is alternate nostril breathing and doing this for 5 minutes a day helps to calm the mind, bring fresh oxygenated blood to the brain and cleanse body and mind.
+This is alternate nostril breathing.
+It is said doing this for 5 minutes a day helps to calm the mind.
+Furthermore, it brings fresh oxygenated blood to the brain and cleanses body and mind!

 Anuloma Viloma (alternate nostril breathing)

-The most simple way of beginning this breath work is by sitting in a comfortable seated position.
-Placing your hands on your knees, palms turned up, place the left fingers in chin mudra (thumb and index finger touching tips) and the right fingers in Vishnu mudra (tuck the middle and index finger into the palm of the hand and keep straight the ring and little finger and thumb).
-Lifting the right fingers to the nose, place the ring finger to the bony bit at the top of the nostril and press slightly, so that you can feel the restriction of air.
-Release and place your thumb at the same place on the opposite nostril.
+The most simple way of beginning this Pranayama work is by sitting in a comfortable seated position.
+Place your hands on your knees, palms turned up.
+Next, place the left fingers in chin mudra.
+This is thumb and index finger touching tips.
+Then, the right fingers in Vishnu mudra.
+Do this by tucking the middle and index finger into the palm of the hand and keep straight the ring and little finger and thumb.
+Lifting the right fingers to the nose, place the ring finger to the bony bit at the top of the nostril and press slightly.
+This will create the feel of the restriction of air.
+Then, release and place your thumb at the same place on the opposite nostril.

-Leaving the fingers lightly touching here, close your eyes, slightly tuck the chin in, roll the shoulders back and down away from your head, keeping them and your whole body relaxed, including your face muscles, head and neck and lift the elbow away from the body slightly.
+Continue, leaving the fingers lightly touching here, close your eyes, slightly tuck the chin in, roll the shoulders back and down away from your head.
+Try keeping them, and your whole body relaxed, including your face muscles, head and neck and lift the elbow away from the body slightly.
 This helps to create space in the chest.
 You are ready to begin.